Pretreatment in homelessness outreach

 The concept of pretreatment was first used in the context of substance abuse, and the engagement and harm minimisation strategies used by the treatment agencies in this field.

-Extending and developing the ideas in homelessness work has largely been the work of Jay Levy, a social worker in the US.
+Extending and developing the ideas in homelessness outreach work has largely been the work of Jay Levy, a social worker in the US.
 In his many writings and interviews, Jay spells out in very practical ways what we can see as the core skills of engagement, in interactions with individuals.

 - promoting safety